Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Experimental setup

-In Section~\ref{sec:buildingdata}, we presented an automatic procedure to build a vessel trajectory dataset containing different motion patterns.
 The data that we used in our experimental setup comes from the Danish Maritime Authority (DMA), which makes \ac{AIS} data from Danish waters freely available~\cite{DMA}.
 As evident from the density map in Fig.~\ref{fig:emodnet}, the area of the analysis is characterized by complex maritime traffic patterns, which may result difficult to analyze.
-For this reason, we concentrate only on \ac{AIS} positions of \textit{tanker} vessels, both for computational reasons and to create a dataset as homogeneous as possible; the time period used for our analysis spans from January to February 2020.
+For this reason, we focus only on \ac{AIS} positions of \textit{tanker} vessels, both for computational reasons and to create a dataset as homogeneous as possible; the time period used for our analysis spans from January to February 2020.

 More specifically, we focus our attention only on two motion patterns defined by a \textit{departure} area, identified by the polygon $O$ in Fig.~\ref{fig:emodnet}, and two \textit{destination} areas, identified by the polygons $A$ and $B$ in Fig.~\ref{fig:emodnet}.
 Given the polygons $O$, $A$ and $B$, we build the dataset of \ac{AIS} trajectories limited to those that transit in $O$ and, subsequently, $A$ or $B$; in other words, we build the set $\mathcal{C}$ described in Section~\ref{sec:sec2_1}, where the categorical feature $\Psi$ represents, in this case, the destination ($A$ or $B$).